-It’s undeniable that the pandemic has made many of us realise that productivity doesn’t solely rely on the four walls of an office space.
+It’s undeniable that the pandemic made many of us realise that productivity doesn’t solely rely on the four walls of an office space.
 We’ve also seen the benefits that remote working delivers to our lives, from saving on travel expenses to providing a better work/life balance.

-As lockdowns start to lift, companies are now looking for ways to have the best of both worlds by enabling their teams to retain the benefits of working from home, while also giving them the choice to head back to the office when it’s safe to do so.
+Companies are now looking for ways to have the best of both worlds by enabling their teams to retain the benefits of working from home, while also giving them the choice to head back to the office when it’s safe to do so.

 This newfound flexibility is great for employees but for business owners, it creates new challenges and unknowns.
 One of the most important challenges being: How do you retain your company culture when your workforce is dispersed?